Tom Gilmore (rugby league)

-He played for the Widnes Vikings in the Super League and the Championship, and on loan from Widnes at the North Wales Crusaders and the London Broncos in the Kingstone Press Championship.
-Gilmore has also played for Halifax in the Championship, and on loan from 'Fax at the Salford Red Devils in the Betfred Super League.
+He played for the Widnes Vikings in the Super League and the Championship, and on loan from Widnes at the North Wales Crusaders and the London Broncos in the Championship.
+Gilmore has also played for Halifax in the Championship, and on loan from 'Fax at the Salford Red Devils in the Super League.

 Background

-Gilmore was born in St Helens, Merseyside, England.
+Gilmore was born in Widnes, Cheshire, England.

 Career

 Widnes Vikings

 He made his début as a substitute in the victory against the London Broncos in 2012, but his first starting appearance had to wait until April 2013 against the Huddersfield Giants.

 On 26 February 2015 Gilmore joined the Broncos on a one-month loan deal.

 Halifax

 On 25 September 2020 it was announced that Gilmore would join Salford on loan.

 Batley Bulldogs

 On 17 November 2020 it was announced that Gilmore would join the Batley Bulldogs for the 2021 season.

 Widnes Vikings (re-join)

 On 10 October 2022 it was announced that Gilmore had re-joined the Widnes Vikings on a two-year deal.